REV23Docs/rev23-cloudapp-docs/docs/concepts/templates.md

 Depending on your needs your template may have one section and one paragraph block, or it may be broken down into multiple sections with a full length questionnaire.
 This is entirely up to you!

 While powerful, templates are easy to set up.
-Check the [Template Designer](../settings/templates/designer.md) topic for detailed information.
+Check the [Template Designer](../template-designer/index.md) topic for detailed information.

-> The _Template Designer_ is currently available in the web app only.
-The templates you design there are of course available to the iPad app.

 ## Mappings

 You can have separate templates for each service category type (Tattoo, Piercing, Microblading, PMU, Removal).
-When you have created a Template you need to [map](../settings/templates/mappings.md) that template to the category.
+When you have created a Template you need to [map](../template-designer/mappings.md) that template to the category.